MrYsLab/telemetrix-rpi-pico-w/docs/index.md

 *Telemetry* is a system for collecting data on a remote device and then automatically transmitting the collected data back to local receiving equipment for processing.
-The Telemetrix Project for the Raspberry Pi Pico W does just that.
+The Telemetrix Project for the Raspberry Pi Pico W does just that and more.

 With Telemetrix, you can do things such as establish a GPIO pin as a PWM output pin, and set its value to run a DC motor, perhaps select the pin as a control